-Artificial Intelligence (AI) might be safely considered as one of the most promising megatrends of the XXI century, given how wide is the array of its possible applications, such as business, healthcare and cybersecurity.
+Artificial Intelligence (AI) might be safely considered as one of the most promising megatrends of ICT research of the XXI century, given how wide is the array of its possible applications, such as business, healthcare and cybersecurity.
 The multitude of scenarios and practical situations where AI could be deployed make it a General Purpose Technology (GPT).

 AI is a branch of computer science based on the production and deployment of state-of-the-art algorithms, each having the ultimate goal of mimicking in-depth learning processes, thereby enabling the production of new, valuable information, or enabling the user to perform some decisions.
 If well implemented, artificial intelligences can indeed provide many valuable outcomes, such as:

 Customising individual learning patterns and providing effective customer support are the cornerstones through which AI might play a role in its application to e-learning.
-E-Learning platforms can indeed be organised in such a way that, by leveraging on AI solutions, it would be possible to increase the accuracy of customisation techniques, given a sufficiently broad and specific line of courses.
+LMS can indeed be organised in such a way that, by leveraging on AI solutions, it would be possible to increase the accuracy of customisation techniques, given a sufficiently broad and specific line of courses.

 An additional feature of e-learning platforms consists in adaptive learning, i.e., a form of training orientation mechanism which helps the students to find the most interesting course in the platform given their knowledge basis or their academic background.
 With adaptive learning, also contents are managed and balanced, so that each student can really fit on his or her learning curve.